 Wait.
 What?
 What’s the difference?

 Globalization is when a company is serving several regions around the world.

-Localization is creating content – text, video, imagery, infographics and more – relevant for local cultures/markets.
+Website Localization is creating content – text, video, imagery, infographics and more – relevant for local cultures/markets.

 Well, with regard to globalization, there’s more to serving your global market than simply translating your website copy.
 You have to take a deeper look to localize your content, which means taking a wider view of your site.
-From colors, fonts, date and phone number formats, weights and measures and idiomatic expressions – these all need to be considered as part of the localization effort.
+From colors, fonts, date and phone number formats, weights and measures and idiomatic expressions – these all need to be considered as part of the website localization strategy.